mattiadri/region_growing_on_medical_imaging/README.md

 ### Installation

-To run the algorithm locally, clone this repository and install the required dependencies.
+To run the algorithm locally, clone this repository and install the required dependencies:

 ```bash
 git clone <repository-url>